mattermost/docs/source/cloud/cloud-guest-accounts.rst

 Promoting and Demoting User Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 System Admins can demote a member to guest by updating their role in **System Console > User Management > Users**.
 The demoted user will retain their existing channel and team memberships but will be restricted from discovering public channels and collaborating with users outside of the channels they are in.
-This is useful if you are already collaborating with external contractors and want to restrict their abilities within your Mattermost instance.
+This is useful if you are already collaborating with external contractors and want to restrict their abilities within Mattermost.

 System Admins can also promote a guest to member by updating their role in **System Console > User Management > Users**.